fictionco/fiction/@apps/docs/src/docs/customize.md

 # Customizing Extensions

+## Overview

+Factor gives you several methods to easily customize plugins or themes that you've added to your app.
+In this document we'll discuss the approaches and tradeoffs.

+### Updateability

+The goal when customizing is to modify an extensions code while still retaining the ability to update the extension.
+Using styles, settings and overrides below allow you to do this because you aren't changing the extension itself.

+If you do decide to modify an extensions source, that is possible and sometimes necessary; but this approach prevents you from updating the "forked" extension (without using more advanced merging techniques, etc.).

 ## Styling with `factor-styles`

 Factor includes an optional style system that can be used for your global application styles.
 It works by gathering all `factor-styles` files in your app, themes and plugins and combining them in a specific order so that the app has the highest priority followed by themes then plugins.